 With no required class times, you can study in the morning, at night or whenever is good for you.
 But activities, assignments and exams will still have due dates.

-Michigan State University graduate students can expect to spend about 10 to 13 hours per week on reading and assignments for every 2-credit-hour course.
+Michigan State University MS in Management, Strategy and Leadership students can expect to spend about 10 to 13 hours per week on reading and assignments for every 2-credit-hour course.
 When projects, papers or exams are due, that time may increase.

 Your instructor will offer scheduled virtual office hours during which you can get additional help on material.
 You’ll also be able to communicate with classmates and use the online Michigan State University libraries.